-If you look at the above sample , I have clearly written that the reason i am applying for this job is because I already have taught the subject TWICE and that I have an EXTENSIVE EXPERIENCE in it.
-So with these reason I believe I can opt out of the rest of the proposals being sent.
+If you look at the above example, I clearly stated that the reason I was applying for that job was because I had already taught the subject TWICE and I have EXTENSIVE EXPERIENCE in it.
+For those reasons, I believed I could beat out the rest of the proposals.
+And I was right.

 Additionally, the best suggestion I could give to all the freelancers is that always pick a job that you really can work over!
-Never ever try to convince a client for something you know will not be of high quality and would rather take extensive time.
-You never know that you might be missing other relevant jobs.
+Never ever try to convince from anything that you know will not be of high quality and would rather take extensive time.